 Outlook and guidance for 2023

-Elisa is continuing its productivity improvement development, for example by increasing automation and data analytics in different processes, such as customer interaction, network operations and delivery.
-Additionally, Elisa’s continuous quality improvement measures will increase customer satisfaction and efficiency and reduce costs.
+Elisa is continuing to develop to improve productivity, for example by increasing automation and data analytics in different processes, such as customer interaction, network operations and delivery.
+Additionally, Elisa’s continuous quality improvement measures will increase customer satisfaction and efficiency, and reduce costs.

 Elisa's transformation into a provider of exciting, new and relevant services for its customers is continuing.
 Long-term revenue growth and profitability improvement will derive from growth in the mobile data market, as well as domestic and international digital services.

-Mid-term financial targets by the end of 2023
+Medium-term financial targets by the end of 2025

 |Revenue growth||2022–2025 CAGR >2% |